Dockery Plantation: History

 The plantation was started in 1895 by Will Dockery (1865–1936), a graduate of the University of Mississippi who originally bought the land for its timber but soon recognized the richness of its soil.
-At the time, much of the Delta area was still a wilderness of cypress and gum trees, roamed by panthers and wolves and plagued with mosquitoes.
-The land was gradually cleared and drained for cotton cultivation, which encouraged an influx of black labourers.
+At the time, much of the Delta area was still a wilderness of cypress and gum trees, populated by panthers and wolves and subject to mosquitoes.
+The land was gradually cleared and drained for cotton cultivation, which encouraged an influx of black laborers.
 Some became settled sharecroppers, who would work a portion of the land in return for a share of the crop, while others were itinerant workers.
 Dockery earned a good reputation for treating his workers and sharecroppers fairly and thus attracted workers from throughout the South.

 Dockery's land was relatively remote, but was opened up for development by a new branch of the Yazoo and Mississippi Valley Railroad, known as the Yellow Dog.
 Around 1900, Dockery had a rail terminal built on his plantation, so connecting his land with the main rail system at Rosedale.
 Because of its circuitous route, this local line was known as the "Pea Vine".

 Dockery Plantation eventually supported over 2,000 workers, who were paid in the plantation's own coins.
 In addition to the railroad terminal, it had its own plantation store, post office, school, doctor, and churches.
-The workers’ quarters included boardinghouses, where they lived, socialized and played music, particularly guitars, which had been introduced to the area by Mexican workers in the 1890s.
+The workers’ quarters included boardinghouses, where they lived, socialized and played music on a variety of instruments, including guitars, accordions, banjos, mandolins, and harmonicas.
 Dockery took no interest in his workers' music, but he made it easy for them to travel and to spend their leisure time as they pleased.